JetBrains/teamcity-documentation/topics/container-wrapper.md

 ## Environment Variables Handling

-TeamCity passes environment variables from the [build configuration](managing-builds.md) into the Docker or Podman process, but it does not pass environment variables from the [build agent](build-agent.md), as they may not be relevant to the Docker/Linux container environment.
+TeamCity passes environment variables from the [build configuration](managing-builds.md) into the Docker or Podman process, but it does not pass environment variables from the [build agent](build-agent.md), as they may not be relevant to the container environment.
 The list of the passed environment variables can be seen in the [Verbose mode](build-log.md#Viewing+Build+Log) in the build log.

 ## Setting Image Entrypoint

 If a Docker image does not define an [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint), you can use still run a container with an `ENTRYPOINT` from the command line:
 1. Add a [Command Line](command-line.md) build step.
 2. Set the _Run_ mode to _Executable with parameters_.
-3. In the _Command executable_ field, specify the full path to the `ENTRYPOINT` in the target Docker container.
+3. In the _Command executable_ field, specify the full path to the `ENTRYPOINT` in the target container.
-4. In _Docker Settings_, specify the name of the Docker container.
+4. In _Docker Settings_, specify the name of the container.

 TeamCity will start the specified Docker image with the defined `ENTRYPOINT`.